simprecicchiani/ThinkPad-T460s-macOS-OpenCore/README.md

 Low Frequency Mode (LFM) = 800MHz #(TDP-down frequency for i7-6600u) Energy Performance Preference (EPP) = 80 #(Balance power)
 ```
-The resulting plist was then selected to generate `SSDT-DATA.dsl` with ResourceConverter.sh inside CPUFriend.
+The resulting .plist file was then selected to generate `SSDT-DATA.dsl` with ResourceConverter.sh inside CPUFriend.
 Data were then combined inside `SSDT-PLUG`, which was then renamed [SSDT-XCPM](/EFI/OC/ACPI/SSDT-XCPM.aml).

 If you have a different CPU model, please, **remove CPUFriend.kext and replace SSDT-XCPM with plain [SSDT-PLUG](/EFI057Install/OC/ACPI/SSDT-PLUG.aml)**, power management is natively supported by OpenCore anyway.
 In the case in which you want to create your own profile, follow the above.